5 Modern Day Digital Marketing Challenges And How to Overcome Them

 How to overcome it?

-Rather than investing your time and energy in being on almost every platform, our main advice would be to decide on a few marketing channels that work best for you and stick to those.
+Rather than investing your time and energy on nearly every platform, our main advice is to choose a few marketing channels that work best for you and stick with them.

 Source: X